nwilson512/techwriting-io-docusaurus/docs/sample-works/api.md

         <...>
 ```

-I wrote an API documentation automation script, which automatically retrieves the reference documentation for this site from this endpoint, parses, and writes the data into this page's YAML frontmatter.
-For more information, including the full code, see the [API Documentation Automation](/docs/sample-works/api-documentation-automation) section of my sample work.
+You can also explore a sample API documentation automation script, which automatically retrieves the reference documentation for this site from this endpoint, parses, and writes the data into this page's YAML frontmatter.
+For more information, including the full code, see the [API Documentation Automation](/docs/sample-works/api-documentation-automation) section of the Techwriting.io sample works page.

 ### API versioning

 This API features rudimentary versioning support through manually prepended strings prepared for the router.
-This allows me to develop more sophisticated versioning code at a later date while not impacting the end user experience.
+You can use this to develop more sophisticated versioning code at a later date while not impacting the end user experience.

 ```js
 router.get('/v1/docs' <...>